Jump to Camino Portugués Stages

 The incredibly peaceful monasteries of Poio and Armenteira offer the pilgrim a respite from daily life and worries.

-The Ruta da Pedra e da Auga, the Route of Stone and Water is serene walking at its finest.
+The Ruta da Pedra e da Auga, the Route of Stone and Water is deeply calming.
 The easy downhill along the river is like no other river path I have been on.
-We slowed down very intentionally, savoring every moment.
+We intentionally slowed down our pace, savoring every moment.

 As Sharon Blackie says in the quote above, it is to be awakened by the extraordinary which lies at the heart of the ordinary.
 Yet, this is no ordinary place...